JColangel0/JColangel0/README.md

 - 👋 Hi, I’m @JColangel0
-- 👀 I’m interested in programming applications and computer science theory
+- 👀 I’m interested in quantum computing and quantum-classical hybrid algorithm optimization
-- 🌱 I’m currently learning applications of graph theory in simulations
+- 🌱 I’m currently learning theories of computing and algorithmic optimization
-- 📫 How to reach me: email me at jdcolangel08@gmail.com
+- 📫 How to reach me: email me at jdcolangel08@gmail.com or colanj2@rpi.edu

 <!---